Learn about START-PROF pipe stress analysis software

 Rmax

-Done for spring selection in both cold and operation state.
+Use for spring selection in both cold and operating conditions.

-1. Spring height in free state is Hfree, spring compression force at this point is Rfree=0.
+1. Free spring height is Hfree, with zero compression force Rfree=0.

 Hassembly

-4. After filling the piping with the product and heating up to transported product temperature, displacement relative to "original" state will be Δop, support load will be Rop and height will be Hop.
+4. After filling and heating the pipe to operating temperature, displacement from the "original" state is Δop, support load is Rop and height is Hop.

 Hop

-5. After piping cooling and removal of pressure, displacement from "original" state will be Δcold, support load will be Rcold, and spring height will be Hcold.
+5. After cooling and depressurizing, displacement from the "original" state is Δcold, support load is Rcold, and spring height is Hcold.

 Hcold

-Rop and Rcold - supporting forces (reactions), created by the variable spring support in operation and cold states, respectively.
-Knowing these forces and support flexibility l, visible piping displacement during the shift from cold to operating mode and vice versa can be calculated:
+Rop and Rcold - spring support reactions in operating and cold conditions.
+Knowing these forces and support flexibility l, calculate visible pipe displacement between cold and operating conditions:

-For low-temperature pipelines, variable spring support thermal displacement is minor compared with high-temperature ones; therefore, further spring compression is not necessary.
+For low-temperature pipes, spring thermal displacement is small compared to high-temperature pipes, so further compression is unnecessary.

-1. RTM 24.038.12-72 Variable spring hanger selection for nuclear or power plants piping.
-Ministry of heavy, power and transport engineering.
+1. RTM 24.038.12-72 Variable spring hanger selection for nuclear and power plant piping.
+Ministry of Heavy, Power and Transport Engineering.
 Moscow 1973